 Couple 30 mV of rms audio into C1 and the gate circuit.
 Set the bias box at 5

 volts or more, and tie a power supply to R2, as shown in Fig. 2.
 The supply

 should be 20 volts, ±2 volts.
 Hang a scope across the output.
 (You don't

 need a load resistor yet, for the output is high-impedance and the scope loads the

 Note: Be very careful with JFET's.
 Use heat-sink pliers on the leads when soldering,

 and beware of transients, which can zap an FET in a millisecond.
 Normally a JFET

-shows

-in both directions.
+shows similar resistance in both directions.

-With all systems go, decrease source-to-ground bias below 4 volts and watch the sine
+With all systems go, decrease source-to-ground bias below 4 volts and watch the

-sine wave.)
+monitor that sine wave.)
 Juggle the bias around and observe the scope.

 Rear-mounted components for mike preamp.

-This perf-board arrangement lets you measure voltages and waveforms
+This perfboard arrangement lets you measure voltages and waveforms

 easily.
 Since component values vary, parts such as source-resistor R3 can be tack-soldered